STM32 Hardware Selection for CRA-Scoped Connected Products

 STMicroelectronics' STM32 portfolio provides security features that can support those goals.
 But no STM32 part, SDK, or reference design makes a product compliant by itself.
 The manufacturer still owns the product-level risk assessment, secure integration, vulnerability handling process, support commitments, and technical documentation required by the CRA.

 ST's newer CRA pages are useful because they show how the company now packages its security story for product teams, not just firmware engineers.
 Use them as supplier inputs, not as a substitute for your own engineering and compliance work.
-See ST's CRA resource hub and the announcement that introduced it in March 2026 st-announcement.
+See ST's CRA resource hub and related announcement st-announcement.

 1. What STM32 can and cannot help you with